Wayanad district: Panchayats

 For the purpose of rural governance, the Wayanad District Panchayat functions at the district level, headquartered in Kalpatta.
 Wayanad district panchayat is governed by elected council, headed by president and vice-president.
-The district panchayat consists 16 divisions and each represented by an elected member.
+The district panchayat consists of 16 divisions, each represented by an elected member.
 The district panchayat is at the helm for the development of rural areas in the district.

 There are 4 Block Panchayats for block-level governance and 23 Gram Panchayats for village or group-of-village-level governance.
 These panchayats are governed by elected councils, headed by presidents and vice-presidents respectively.
 The block panchayats/block development offices are Kalpatta, Mananthavady, Panamaram, Sulthan Bathery.

 Municipalities

 For urban governance, there are three municipalities for the major towns: Kalpetta, Mananthavady, and Sultan Bathery.
 These municipalities are governed by the elected municipal councils, headed by a chairperson and vice chairperson.